 Soler, Susana.
 2021.
 “Los orígenes del sincretismo Seth-Baal.
 Seth y la tormenta según los clasificadores de los Textos de los Sarcófagos del Reino Medio.”
 In Sentido de un empeño.”
 Homenatge a Gregorio del Olmo Lete, eds.
 L. Feliu, A. Millet & J. Vidal, 461-475.
 Barcino.
 Monographica Orientalia 16.

 Goldwasser, Orly.
-In press.
+2021.
 “Des déterminatifs aux classifcateurs: la catégorisation dans l’écriture des anciens Égyptiens.”
 In Guide des écritures de l’Égypte antique, edited by S. Polis, 164-171.
 Le Caire: coll.Les Guides de l’Ifao, 1.

 Selz, Gebhard.
 2021.
 “Appositive semantic classification in Sumerian Cuneiform and the implementation of iClassifier.”
 Ash-sharq: Bulletin of the Ancient Near East 6, 142–171.